swati1717/myspace/README.md

               sequenceNum="00"/>
 ```

-✅ **Ensure the referenced screen exists for the page you are adding.**

 ### Step 3: Define Permissions

 #### Create a Security Permission
 Security permissions control who can view or interact with the page.
-If permissions are not added, users will not be able to see the page, even if it exists in the menu.
+If permissions are not added, users will not be able to see the page, even if it menu data exists in the OMS.

 ```xml
 <SecurityPermission description="View Shopify Solr Search Page"